 - Preheat the oven to 350.
 Prepare a large sheet pan (18x12x1) by greasing and flouring.

-- If you are using sour milk method- combine ½ cup milk with 2 tbsp white vinegar and set aside.
+- If you are using sour milk method- combine ½ cup milk with 2 tablespoon white vinegar and set aside.
 If you are using buttermilk you can skip this step.

 - In a large bowl combine flour, sugar and salt.
 Set aside.